 Is Your Mortgage Interest Tax Deductible?

+The deduction on your taxes for mortgage interest is one of the benefits that comes from financing a new home purchase.
 If you itemize deductions on your tax return, your mortgage interest is likely to be tax deductible.

 Below are the rules that apply to qualifying for the mortgage interest deduction.

 - You must itemize your deductions on Form 1040 when filing your taxes.